googlefonts/googlefonts-project-template/README.md

 *Please note that a Github Action job will be executed once you've created the repository which will populate the readme and build dependencies.
 This job will fail because it was executed with incorrect permissions.
 The steps above will fix the permissions issue and rerun the job.
 Please wait for the job to complete and pass before pulling the repo to your local system.*

 * **Updating a repository.** To update your font repository to bring in the latest best-practices from the Google Fonts Project Template, run `make update-project-template` from the command line.
+This requires the `node` Javascript engine to be installed; if you don't have that already, [follow these instructions](https://nodejs.org/en/download/package-manager#macos) to install on your platform.

 * Replace the font sources in the `sources` directory with your own font sources.
 These sources may be either in Glyphs format or UFO/Designspace formats.\
 \